Hosted by The Royal African Society, Africa Confidential, and International Crisis Group

 The AEP Board, teachers, students, and families cannot thank you enough for what you have done.
 It was an amazing thing to see pictures of students at the school and know that this happened because of you.
 But this is only the beginning.
 Our next big purchase will be a new school bus so that families that cannot provide their own transportation can send their children to GraceLand International School.
 We are working with an architect on the design for the science and media center building needed to teach older students the required West African curriculum.
 Please remember to keep our efforts in your giving plans.

 AEP President Don Ghostlaw

 Why a school in Gusau?

-Nigeria...a land of complexity and diversity...is a land divided by politics, social structures, different ethnicities, religion and economics.
+Nigeria...a land of complexity and diversity...is a land divided by politics, social structures, different ethnicities, religions and economics.
 A relatively young democracy, Nigeria declared its independence from Great Britain in 1960 and has struggled to create a sense of “being Nigerian” ever since.
 As tribes and religions strive to preserve their own identity, disagreements and sometimes communal violence arise with some regularity.
 So why a school in a northern city in Zamfara State, a town that was once a leper colony?
-Gusau’s past may hold a spiritual link to her future.
+Gusau’s past may hold a link to her future.
 Perhaps Gusau can be made whole by education.
-Gusau is currently under Sharia law, a Muslim code of behavior evident in the the Koran.
+Gusau is currently under Sharia law, a Muslim code of behavior taught in the the Koran.
 Sharia law was re-introduced in 1999-2000 as a way to regain an ordered society, and regain stability in the northern regions.
 While minorities such as Christians and those who adhere to traditional religions are not subject to Sharia law, the society conducts itself according to the tenants set forth in the Koran.
 Although Muslims and Christians coexist, the minority must follow the lead of the majority.